-Journal of Clinical & Molecular Endocrinology brings articles in all areas related to Clinical and Molecular endocrinology.
-Journal of Clinical & Molecular Endocrinology welcomes the submission of manuscripts that meet the general criteria of significance and scientific excellence.
+Journal of Clinical and Molecular Endocrinology brings articles in all areas related to Clinical and Molecular Endocrinology.
+This journal welcomes the submission of manuscripts that meet the general criteria of significance and scientific excellence.
 Papers will be published approximately 15 days after acceptance.

-As a member of iMedPub Group, Journal of Clinical & Molecular Endocrinology follows the Creative Commons Attribution License and Scholars Open Access publishing policies.
+As a member of iMedPub Group, Journal of Clinical and Molecular Endocrinology follows the Creative Commons Attribution License and Scholars Open Access publishing policies.

 Publication Ethics and Malpractice Statement